raspberrypilearning/rpg/en/step_5.md

 --- task ---

-Add this code to allow the player to win the game when they get to the garden with the key and the potion:
+Add this code right at the end of the Python file to allow the player to win the game when they get to the garden with the key and the potion.
+Make sure the code is indented, in line with the code above it.

 --- code ---
 ---
 language: python
-filename: main.py
 line_numbers: true
-line_number_start: 91
+line_number_start: 96
-line_highlights: 95-98
+line_highlights: 96-99
 ---
-    #player loses if they enter a room with a monster
-    if 'item' in rooms[currentRoom] and 'monster' in rooms[currentRoom]['item']: print('A monster has got you...
-GAME OVER!') break
-    #player wins is they get to the garden with the key and potion
     if currentRoom == 'Garden' and 'key' in inventory and 'potion' in inventory: print('You escaped the house...
 YOU WIN!')
         break
 --- /code ---

-Make sure this code is indented, in line with the code above it.
-This code means that the message `You escaped the house...YOU WIN!` is displayed if the player is in room 4 (the garden) and if the key and the potion are in the inventory.

-If you have more than 4 rooms, you may have to use a different room number for your garden in the code above.

 --- /task ---

 --- task ---

-Test your game to make sure the player can win!
+Click **Stop** then click **Run** to test your game to make sure the player can win!

 --- code ---
 ---
 language: text
-filename: main.py
 line_numbers: false
 line_number_start:
-line_highlights:
 ---
 ---------------------------
 You are in the Hall